SKaDiZZ/codemonkey/README.md

 <pre><code>sudo pacman -S conky dzen2</code></pre>

+<p>After installation add .conkydzentop and .conkydzenbott from git to your user dir.</p>

 <h3>Wallpapers and gtk themes</h3>

 <p>To manage your desktop wallpapers and change gtk themes and icons you'll need to install nitrogen and lxappearance.</p>